markmcguire011/Sentennial/posts/hanging-gardens-of-babylon.md

 ## And Now to the Archaeological Record!

-Okay so maybe the historical accounts of the gardens are a little muddled, and obviously with so much time and lost information (it’s amazing to think of how much knowledge has just been disintegrated by the sands of time and other natural or man made phenomena; also equally amazing is the ability to record so much knowledge on such transient mediums, the emergent properties of ink and papyrus or any pen and paper for that matter, is one of my great many joys in life.
-Now, it's funny to think that instead of having information become regretfully lost, it may stay with us longer than we like, how times have changed) they are bound to be flawed or inaccurate in one way or another.
+Okay so maybe the historical accounts of the gardens are a little muddled, and obviously with so much time and lost information [^03] they are bound to be flawed or inaccurate in one way or another.

 What isn’t muddled?
 The Earth.